DPDK/dpdk/doc/guides/rel_notes/deprecation.rst

   development effort has gone to vhost-user, such as multiple-queue, live migration, reconnect etc. Therefore, vhost-user should be used instead.

-* Driver names are quite inconsistent among each others and they will be renamed to something more consistent (net and crypto prefixes) in 16.11.
-  Some of these driver names are used publicly, to create virtual devices, so a deprecation notice is necessary.

 * API will change for ``rte_port_source_params`` and ``rte_port_sink_params``
   structures.
 The member ``file_name`` data type will be changed from ``char *`` to ``const char *``.
 This change targets release 16.11.